ljAWS/Cantrill.io-AWS-SAA-C03-Course-Notes/README.md

 4. AWS MFA can be activated using a physical MFA device ( like a keyfob) that generates passwords/code automatically or an MFA app, such as Google Authenticator or DUO

-1. On-Demand Self-Service: Provision and terminate using a UI/CLI without human interaction.

 ## 1.1.
 Cloud Computing Fundamentals